MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/featurizetext.md

  #stopwordsDefault: Machine Learning Text Transform

- Applies to version 1.3.0 of package MicrosoftML.

  ##Description

 Text transforms that can be performed on data before training